Guelph Storm: Head coaches

 Guelph Storm head coaches have been awarded the Matt Leyden Trophy as the OHL coach-of-the-year twice in team history.
 Craig Hartsburg was awarded the Matt Leyden Trophy for the 1994–95 season, and was also voted the Canadian Hockey League coach-of-the-year the same year.
 Dave Barr won the Matt Leyden Trophy in 2005–06.

 List of coaches with multiple seasons in parentheses.

 General managers

-A Guelph Storm executive has won the OHL Executive of the Year on two occasions while the honour was awarded from 1990–2013.
+A Guelph Storm executive has won the OHL Executive of the Year on two occasions while the honour was awarded from 1990 to 2013.
 General manager Mike Kelly won the award in 1994–95 and team governor Rick Gaetz won the award in 2009–10.

 List of General Managers with multiple seasons in parentheses.